TBC Guide for Shaman Tank Spec “Warden”

 For Horde Tauren is best for mitigation (due to 5% hp bonus and stun), Trolls are best for burst threat (due to berserkering), Orcs are best in pvp and DD role (Because stun resist and axe weapon bonus).

-I recommend choosing Tauren, because it will make it easier to find parties (Taurens are treated as “tanky” by themselves), give yourself higher health pool and ability to aoe stun and easier renown (Because of model size.
+I recommend choosing Tauren, because this will make it easier to find parties (Taurens are treated as “tanky” by themselves), give yourself higher health pool and ability to aoe stun and easier renown (Because of model size.
 Funny, but it actually matters).

 But in the end – play most liked one, you will have to look at this character for many hours.